Request for Proposals (RFP)

 Lead presenter history*

-Please share a brief account of your presenting experience, for example, recent events where you’ve presented, on what topics, year of your first presentation, etc.*
+If this would be the first time presenting with Literacy Texas, please share a brief account of the lead presenter’s experience, for example, recent presentations, on what topics, year of first presentation, etc.

 Lead presenter bio* (max.
 1,500 characters)